-I've never been particularly interested in material things, and I don't accumulate a lot of stuff.
+g I've never been particularly interested in material things, and I don't accumulate a lot of stuff.
 I get satisfaction from getting rid of things, so every so often I'll do some paring down.
-A while back, I wrote about Depression and Closet/Identity Thinning, and whether I should get rid of the more dressy, feminine clothing… Continue reading Letting Go of a Life Before Depression
+A while back, I wrote about Depression and Closet/Identity Thinning, and whether I should get rid of the more dressy, feminine… Continue reading Letting Go of a Life Before Depression

 The blue Christmas thing is relatively new to me.
 I used to like Christmas.
 For most of my life, I was a Christmas girl (albeit of the atheist variety).
 It was a time for food, family, decorations, and more food.
 Christmas was never stressful for me.
 I have a pretty small immediate family, so there… Continue reading A Blue Christmas – Depression and the Holidays

 Chances are the first thing that comes to most people's minds when they think about depression is depressed mood, right?
 But while depressed mood is often a major part of depressive illnesses, sometimes it plays a minor role and other times it's not present at all.
 Major depressive episode symptoms The symptoms of depression are… Continue reading Depression Without the Depressed Part?

-Last week I was reading a post on Revenge of Eve about her weekly happy list challenge.
-The challenge for the week was to identify routines that bring you joy.
-I adore Candace and normally participate in her challenges and such things, but this one just wasn't doing it for me, and that got me thinking—when was the last time I felt joy or happiness?
+Last week I was reading another blogger's post about her weekly happy list challenge.
+The challenge for the week was to identify routines that bring you joy, which just wasn't doing anything for me.
+That got me thinking—when was the last time I felt joy or happiness?
 Honestly, it's been around 3 years – before… Continue reading Depression & Emotions: Positive & Negative Affect

 There have been a lot of horrific events in the news lately.
 As I saw these events on the news, I knew cognitively how terrible they were, but on an emotional level, I just felt nothing.
 I am not a cruel, heartless sort of person, but I still felt nothing.